KYPHOSIS TREATMENT

 Neurological Examination

-A neurological examination is conducted to assess for any nerve involvement, which may occur in more severe cases of kyphosis, particularly those involving spinal cord compression.
+A doctor will conduct a neurological examination to assess for any nerve involvement, which may occur in more severe cases of kyphosis, particularly those involving spinal cord compression.

 Sensory Testing